ivpn/desktop-app-ui/README.md

 # IVPN Client (Windows/macOS)

+_This is a legacy project._
+_Development has been moved to a new repository:_ https://github.com/ivpn/desktop-app-ui2

 **IVPN Client** is an official IVPN client for Windows and macOS.
 It is a client for  IVPN daemon ([ivpn-desktop-daemon](https://github.com/ivpn/desktop-app-daemon))